bitnami/charts/bitnami/dremio/README.md

 ### TLS secrets

-TLS support for the Web interface can be enabled in the chart by specifying the `dremio.tls.` parameters while creating a release.
-The following parameters should be configured to properly enable the TLS support in the cluster:
+TLS support for the Web interface can be enabled in the chart by specifying the `dremio.tls.enabled=true`while creating a release.
+Two possible options are available:

-- `dremio.tls.enabled`: Enable TLS support.
-Defaults to `false`
+- Provide your own secret with the PEM or JKS certificates
+- Have the chart auto-generate the certificates.

+#### Providing your own TLS secret

+To provide your own secret set the `dremio.tls.existingSecret` value.
+It is possible to use PEM or JKS.

+To use PEM Certs:

-- `dremio.tls.usePemCerts`: Use PEM certificates instead of a JKS file.
+- `dremio.tls.usePemCerts=true`: Use PEM certificates instead of a JKS file.
-- `dremio.tls.existingSecret`: Name of the secret that contains the certificates.
-No defaults.

-When `dremio.tls.usePemCerts=true`:

 - `dremio.tls.certFilename`: Certificate filename.
-No defaults.
+Defaults to `tls.crt`.
 - `dremio.tls.certKeyFilename`: Certificate key filename.
-No defaults.
-- `dremio.tls.certCAFilename`: CA Certificate filename.
-No defaults.

-When `dremio.tls.usePemCerts=false`:
+Defaults to `tls.key`

+To use JKS keystore:

+- `dremio.tls.usePemCerts=false`: Use JKS file.
 - `dremio.tls.keystoreFilename`: Certificate filename.
-No defaults.

-For example:
+Defaults to `dremio.jks`.

+In the following example we will use PEM certificates.
 First, create the secret with the certificates files:

 ```console
 kubectl create secret generic certificates-tls-secret --from-file=./cert.pem --from-file=./cert.key --from-file=./ca.pem